 Attracting diverse new businesses to the DTES that are competitive but also a good neighbourhood fit is regarded as key to the future economic sustainability of the area.
-Ensuring new development or new business considers its potential location within the context of existing community assets is important in protecting critical community assets, supporting a strong sense of community, belonging and inclusion for vulnerable residents (particularly in the Community-Based Development Area).
-The ten-year-target is to facilitate a three to five percent growth in businesses, and to achieve a 50 percent reduction of vacant storefronts.
+Ensuring new development or new business considers its potential location within the context of existing community assets is important in protecting them, and supporting a strong sense of community, belonging and inclusion for vulnerable residents (particularly in the community-based development area).
+The 10-year target is to facilitate a three to five per cent growth in businesses, and to achieve a 50 per cent reduction of vacant storefronts.